DistributedDesigns/docs/reports/architecture/architecture.md

 ### Runtime log
 Each event is logged to a single line using a custom logging format that associates log messages to exact lines of code.
 This will provide a much finer grain event resolution than the audit log.

-These events could be written to the audit log but the XML schema makes it very difficult to parse the logs.
+These events could be written to the audit log but the XML schema adds friction to log parsing.
 For example, a single event is spread across an unknown number of lines making it very difficult to process logs line-by-line using standard Unix utilities like `grep`, `tail` and `awk`.